If you have dry eye, you may experience redness, stinging, or a gritty sensation in your eyes.

 Even though anyone can have dry eye, this condition becomes more common the older you get.
 Dry eye tends to affect people over the age of 50 because tear production declines with age.

-This type of dry eye is uncontrollable, but using artificial tears on a regular basis can provide extra lubrication to coat your eyes and relieve dryness.
+This type of dry eye can’t be prevented, but using artificial tears on a regular basis can provide extra lubrication to coat your eyes and relieve dryness.

 Some people who work on a computer experience eyestrain and tension headaches.
 In addition to these issues, staring at a computer often can also affect your tears and lead to dry eye.

-This is because people who work on a computer monitor tend to blink less often.
+This is because people who work at a computer monitor tend to blink less often.
 As a result, their tears evaporate more quickly.

-If you use a computer for work, reduce dryness by blinking more often.
+If you use a computer for work, you can reduce dryness by blinking more frequently.
 Blinking will help lubricate your eyes.
 This can prevent dryness and irritation.

 If you still experience dryness, use artificial tears while working at your computer.
 Additionally, give your eyes a break every now and then.
 Look away about every 20 minutes and blink repeatedly to re-wet your eyes.

 Some people begin to experience dry eye after laser vision correction surgery.
 This procedure cuts some of the nerves in the cornea, causing the eyes to produce fewer tears.